What is Fortinet?

 Final Thoughts

-If you have never heard of or worked with Fortinet products, now is a great time to learn them.
-Fortinet is a primary competitor to other network security solutions.
-There is a good chance you will run into their products in the future.
+If you've never worked with Fortinet products, now is a great time to learn them.
+Fortinet competes directly with Palo Alto Networks, Cisco Secure, and Check Point in the enterprise security space.
+There's a good chance you'll encounter their products in your career.

 Think of it this way.
 Apple encourages customers to own all Apple products.
 When you start combining Apple products, you gain access to amazing features.
 For instance, an Apple Watch can be used to unlock a MacBook.